kiwanami/emacs-ctable/readme.md

         (ctbl:cp-get-selected-data-row cp))))
 ```

-where, `cp` is an instance of ctable component.
+where, `cp` is an instance of `ctbl:component`.
 The function `ctbl:cp-add-click-hook` adds the given function as an event handler to the component instance.
 Here are event handler functions:

 - `ctbl:cp-add-click-hook` : on click
 - `ctbl:cp-add-selection-change-hook` : on selection change